 In the event Fortinet becomes aware of a vulnerability that does not affect a Fortinet product, but does involve another vendor's product, Fortinet may report the issue upstream.

-Fortinet does not have a bug bounty program.
+Fortinet does not operate a bug bounty program.

 Threat Risk Assessment and SLAs

 Fortinet uses version 3.1 of the Common Vulnerability Scoring System (CVSS) as part of its standard process of evaluating reported potential vulnerabilities in Fortinet products.
 The CVSS model uses three distinct measurements or scores that include Base, Temporal, and Environmental calculations which Fortinet PSIRT uses to assign a severity level.

 |Critical CVSS = 9.0 - 10.0||All supported versions *||Monthly or Out of cycle PSIRT advisory (timing dependent) CVE Published|